Vijaya Shanthi: Balance of glamour and women-centric roles (1983–1993)

 Initially she played many character role like sister, daughter and then after a couple of inconsequential movies came Pellichoopulu (1983), which brought recognition to her as a star.
 This was a remake of K. Bhagyaraj's Tamil film Thooral Ninnu Pochchu.
 Her breakthrough movie was Neti Bharatam (1983), and from there she started acting in women-centric roles, teaming up with T. Krishna.
 He spotted her on the sets of his friend Madala Rangarao's Navodayam.
 He saw her perform and predicted that she would turn out to be a good actress.
 In 1985, Pratighatana, one of the biggest blockbusters of the year, won her accolades and a state Nandi Award for the first time.
 She delivered a powerful performance in the song "Ee Dhuryodhana Dusshasana", penned by legendary lyricist Veturi and powerfully sung by S. Janaki.
 In K. Viswanath's Swayam Krushi, where she acts as an illiterate woman who falls in love with a cobbler.
-Her dialogue Atta Soodamakayya is highly applauded along with her performance in Swayam Krushi.
+Her dialogue "Atta Soodamakayya" is highly applauded along with her performance in Swayam Krushi.

 In 1992 Mondi Mogudu Penki Pellam was a huge success.
 Vijaya Shanthi played a bold lady speaking Telangana slang and delivered the career-defining song "Laloo Darwaja Laskar".
 In 1994 it was remade into Hindi as Meri Biwi Ka Jawab Nahin.
 In the 1990s, Vijayashanti was the highest-paid heroine in India and her remuneration was equal to her co-stars Rajinikanth and Amitabh Bachchan.
 Her collaboration with Chiranjeevi (19 films) and Nandamuri Balakrishna (17 films) were huge hits at the box office.
 She starred alongside Rajinikanth as the antagonist in the film Mannan, and with Kamal Haasan as an investigative reporter in Indrudu Chandrudu.
-She acted in two movies with Malayalam superstar Suresh Gopi, Yuvathurki and Kallu Kondoru Pennu.
+She acted in two movies with Suresh Gopi, Yuvathurki and Kallu Kondoru Pennu.
 She produced the film Nippu Ravva (1993), starring Balakrishna, under the banner Yuvarathna Arts.